 Normally, IQdesktop is accessed via a VNC client.
 We intentionally selected VNC as it is a far better option than a web-browser based approach.
-Using the right VNC server and client (which is done by IQdesktop), the display can be scaled perfectly across a user’s monitor environment and automatic server side adaptation of screen resolution to the user’s wishes.
+Using the right VNC server and client (which is done by IQdesktop), the display can be scaled perfectly across a user’s monitor environment, including automatic server side adaptation of screen resolution.

 To access IQdesktop via VNC you need a VNC client.
 We suggest the use of TigerVNC.

 - You will be asked to enter the address of the iqdesktop system

 - If IQdesktop runs on your local system and you did not change the VNC port in the config file, enter